nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 =======

 In this sample, the UART console is occupied by the shell module.
-Therefore, it uses Segger RTT as a logging backend.
+Therefore, it uses SEGGER RTT as a logging backend.
-For the convenience, ``printk`` is also duplicated to Segger RTT.
+For the convenience, ``printk`` is also duplicated to SEGGER RTT.